ardanlabs/gotraining/README.md

 [HelloTechPros: The 4 Cornerstones of Writing Software](http://hellotechpros.com/bill-kennedy-productivity)

 ### Jacob Walker ([@jcbwlkr](https://twitter.com/jcbwlkr))
-Jacob is a software developer, consultant, community organizer, and has really nice hair.
+Jacob is a software developer, community organizer, and has really nice hair.
 Like ridiculously nice hair.

 He started his career creating web applications in PHP, Ruby, and Node.js.
 When he discovered Go he dove in deep and hasn't regretted it for a minute.
+He is now a Community Engineer with Ardan Labs where he is focused on helping members of the Go community.

-Coming from the thriving metropolis of Wichita, Kansas he organizes the [devICT](https://devict.org/) community whose mission is to "Educate, Empower, and Connect software developers in the Wichita area".
-Jacob also works closely with [Women Who Code Wichita](https://www.meetup.com/WWCWichita/), [Open Wichita](http://openwichita.com/), [MakeICT](http://makeict.org/), and [Kansas Linux Fest](http://kansaslinuxfest.org/).
-When he isn't working or organizing Jacob is spending time with his wife and three kids, staying up too late with video games, cooking, or playing Dungeons and Dragons.
+Coming from the thriving metropolis of Wichita, Kansas Jacob is the president of the [devICT](https://devict.org) community whose mission is to "Educate, Empower, and Connect software developers in the Wichita area".
+He also works closely with [Women Who Code Wichita](https://www.meetup.com/WWCWichita/), [Open Wichita](http://openwichita.com/), [MakeICT](http://makeict.org/), and [Kansas Linux Fest](http://kansaslinuxfest.org/).

+When he isn't working or organizing Jacob is traveling the country with his wife Anna and their three kids Kell, Carter, and Rory.
+Comfortably packed into the Winnebago they call home the Walker family travels from city to city seeking adventure.

 _**Writing**_
 [Jacob Walker's blog](http://www.jacob-walker.com/)